 You don’t want to exaggerate the at-fault driver’s negligent actions, and you should avoid providing the adjuster with any additional, speculative information.
 Just be honest, and respond to any questions with straightforward, truthful answers.

 Providing evidence is a key factor in exposing the at-fault driver’s lies.
 If you were able to remain at the scene of the car accident, any evidence you collected could have a positive impact on your claim.
 Critical evidence in a Rhode Island car accident claim might include the following:

 - A police report from the officer who investigated the accident

 - Photographs of the damage to your vehicle

 - Eyewitness names and phone numbers

-If you were unable to collect or preserve evidence from the scene, your car accident attorney could help you gather other evidence such as video footage of the crash.
+If you were unable to collect or preserve evidence from the scene, your Rhode Island car accident attorney could help you gather other evidence such as video footage of the crash.

 Filing an insurance claim against a deceitful defendant can make obtaining compensation challenging.
 However, you do not have to fight for your rights alone.
-An experienced Rhode Island car crash attorney knows that defendants are not always honest.
+An experienced Rhode Island car accident lawyer knows that defendants are not always honest.
 Your lawyer could help you overcome the at-fault driver’s claims by: